 Some of the modes of entry into international business that you can opt for include direct export, licensing, international agents and distributors, joint ventures, strategic acquisitions, and foreign direct investment.

 I will put in my efforts to explain to you what each of this entails for an offline product and for an online product based company.
 While the crux remains the same for both the types of businesses, there are slight differences in how you carry out the strategy.

 Let’s understand in detail what each of these modes of entry entails.

 1. Direct Exporting

 Direct exporting involves you directly exporting your goods and products to another overseas market.
-For some businesses, it is the fastest mode of entry into the international business.
+For some businesses, it is the fastest mode of entry into international business.

 Direct exporting, in this case, could also be understood as Direct Sales.
-This means you as a product owner in India go out, to say, the middle east with your own sales force to reach out to the customers.
+This means you as a product owner in India go out, to say, the Middle East with your own sales force to reach out to the customers.

 In case you foresee a potential demand for your goods and products in an overseas market, you can opt to supply your goods directly to an importer instead of establishing your retail presence in the overseas market.

 Then you can market your brand and products directly or indirectly through your sales representatives or importing distributors.

 And if you are in an online product based company, there is no importer in your value chain.